DanielMartensson/MataveID/README.md

 ```

 ### Eigensystem Realization Algorithm Data Correlations
 Wants impulse response data.
 Will give back a discrete state space model.
 This algorithm is good for structural mechanics.
+This algorithm can handle noise.
 Can handle both MIMO and SISO data.
 ```
 [sysd] = eradc(g, nu, sampleTime, delay, systemorder);
 ```
 !Need some more work on MIMO case for ERA-DC.
 MIMO still works, but I assume that there are some error indexing in the hankel matrices.
 If you want to help, please read EigensystemRealization.pdf file in the reports folder!

+### State Space Frequency Domain
+Wants frequency response data.
+Will give back a state space model and a kalman gain matrix.
+This algorithm is good for fast mechanical systems such as servo systems.

+- Under development

+### Observer Controller Identification
+Wants closed loop data.
+Will give back a state space model and a kalman gain matrix and a control law.
+Used in space engineering.

+- Under development

 # Starting